-The Doctor Harold Schenberg Music Prize for composition has been set up to provide a high achieving tertiary student or recent graduate from a recognized tertiary institution in Western Australia with the opportunity to undertake further musical studies in composition outside of Western Australia or overseas.
-The value of the prize in 2012 is $15,000.
+The Schenberg Fellowship (Music) offers a prize for composition to a high achieving tertiary student or recent graduate from a recognized tertiary institution in Western Australia to provide the opportunity to undertake further musical studies in composition outside of Western Australia or overseas.
+The value of the prize is $30,000.

 - Relevant dates